MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/define-action-command.md

 ## Next step

-If you are using either an adaptive card or an embedded web view without a `taskInfo` object, the next step is to:
+If you are using either an Adaptive Card or an embedded web view without a `taskInfo` object, the next step is to:

 > [!div class="nextstepaction"]
 > [Create and respond with a task module](~/messaging-extensions/how-to/action-commands/create-task-module.md)